nlamonaco86/repairTracker/README.md

 repairTracker is a full-stack application using Node.js, Express, MySQL, Handlebars, JQuery and Bootstrap.

-This demonstrates full usage of C-R-U-D in a more realistic scenario by tracking the status of a repair based on four different statuses (received, in progress, waiting on parts, complete) as one would in an automobile, electronics, appliance or other repair shop.
+This demonstrates full usage of C-R-U-D in a more realistic scenario by tracking a repair based on four different statuses (received, in progress, waiting on parts, complete) as one would in an automobile, electronics, appliance or other repair shop.
+Once the repair tech's side is complete, the customer will have a separate page from which they can view the status of their repair using their given Invoice #.

 Deployed Site: WORK IN PROGRESS